Online Geometric Covering and Piercing: Preliminaries

 \subsection{Fat Object}

 A number of different definitions of fatness (not extremely long and skinny) are available in the geometry literature~\cite{Chan03}.
 For example, see many references in~\cite{BergSVK02, EfratKNS00}.
-For our purpose, we give the appropriate definition in the following.
+For our purpose, we give the following appropriate definition.